Treatment and services

 What is the TAC’s position on Independent Medical Examinations and Joint Medical Examinations during the COVID-19 crisis?

-The TAC is committed to maintaining and delivering client entitlements throughout this time and will work with examiners and clients to facilitate this.
+The TAC remains committed to delivering client entitlements throughout this time and will work with examiners and clients to facilitate this.